Raymond Vernon (1913 – 1999) was Professor Emeritus at the Kennedy School of Government in the United States.

 Biography Raymond Vernon

-Raymond Vernon obtained his Bachelor’s degree (B.A.) cum laude from the College of the City of New York in 1933.
+Raymond Vernon obtained his Bachelor’s degree (B.A.) with honours from the College of the City of New York in 1933.
 In 1941, Raymond Vernon obtained his Ph.D. in economics from the University of Columbia with his doctoral thesis ‘The regulation of stock exchange members’.